IT Focus Area: cloud

 Cloud’s reign is an enlightened one, with benefits that are far-reaching.

-Organizations that need to address issues with SQL can use cloud to gain increased operational efficiency, improved availability and scalability, and a reduction in costs, which help speed time-to-market and ROI.
+Organizations that need to address issues with SQL Server can use cloud to gain increased operational efficiency, improved availability and scalability, and a reduction in costs, which help speed time-to-market and ROI.

-And regardless of your SQL status, businesses will always need scalability—of all kinds and for all users.
+And regardless of your SQL Server status, businesses will always need scalability—of all kinds and for all users.
 Cloud is a powerful tool to make that happen.
 And, since the cloud model is simply, “pay as you go,” it’s the crowning choice for organizations that want continued financial efficiency for years to come.